hyp-do/hyp-do/README.md

 # 👋 Hello!

 Hi, my name is James Travis Mundy.
-I recently graduated with a BSc in Software Development from WGU.
+I recently graduated with a BSc in Software Development from Western Governors University.
 I'm interning at a local creative agency, learning their technology stack and helping whereever I can.

 # 🌱 Currently Learning

-Luckily enough, WGU provides access to LinkedIn Learning and Pluralsight.
+My alma matter, WGU provides access to LinkedIn Learning and Pluralsight.
 I am going through OOP concepts (again!), learning the more advanced features of C#, and learning more and more about blazor.

 As part of my internship I am responsible for implementing form and data validation, and creating tests for them.
 I am utilizing Bogus and FluentValidation to accomplish these tasks.